archlens/ArchLens/README.md

 # MT-Diagrams (Temporary name)

-## Currently this only works on Unix systems, Windows is being worked on!

 MT-Diagrams is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
 It offers the flexibility to include or exclude specific packages to suit your requirements for comprehensible views.

 Moreover, MT-Diagrams can highlight the differences between your working branch and a specified remote branch, including added or removed dependencies and created or deleted packages, by using green and red highlighting.